ggsmith842/Data-Analysis-Using-Spark-SQL/README.md

 # Data-Analysis-Using-Spark-SQL
-Custom Code that follows along with the Course Data Analysis using Spark SQL from Percipio

-The notebooks in this repository follow the concepts covered in the above mentioned course.
-I used Databricks Community Edition as my Spark enviorment and use the pyspark API.
+The notebooks in this repository cover the introductory concepts of Spark.
+I used Databricks Community Edition as my Spark enviorment and most of the code will be Python or SQL.

 ## Topics Covered: